Hasakev/SOStudent/README.md

 # SOStudent
 A student discussion board created in PHP using CI4 framework.

+This app was created during INFS3202 - Web Information Systems course at UQ during 2023 Semester 1 - (February 2023 - June 2023).
+This project was developed in one month under a deep schedule (see ProjectProposal.pdf) This project received full marks.
+(45/45)

+You can find a deployed version here: [UQCloud](https://infs3202-e717fd19.uqcloud.net/)

 - Frontend: HTML, CSS, JavaScript, Bootstrap
 - Backend: PHP, CodeIgniter 4
 - Database: MySQL